Absence of Ground States in the Renormalized Massless Translation-Invariant Nelson Model: Introduction

-\cref{thm:nogs} stands in a long line of results on ground state existence and absence for the Nelson model.
-For the full operator with cutoff $H_\Lambda$ existence in the infrared regular case, i.e., $\mu>0$ for the physical example, goes back to \cite{Gerard.2000}, while non-existence in the infrared divergent case is proven in \cite{DerezinskiGerard.2004}.
-The equivalent results for the renormalized operator $H_\infty$ can be found in \cite{GubinelliHiroshimaLorinczi.2014} and \cite{HiroshimaMatte.2019}.
-The situation is similar for the fiber operators.
-The infrared regular case is treated in \cite{Frohlich.1973,Frohlich.1974}.
-For the non-renormalized fiber operators $H_\Lambda(\xi)$ absence of ground states for all $\xi\in\R^3$ and $\Lambda\in(0,\infty)$ in the infrared divergent case is proven in \cite{Dam.2018}.
-Our result is therefore a somewhat natural, although non-trivial, generalization of known results.
-In the context of scattering theory this result poses some challenges, as ground states near $\xi=0$ are used to define scattering states, which is why results of this type are often referred to as the infrared catastrophe.
+Absence of ground states in the full Nelson model has already been proven in the infrared divergent case, see \cite{DerezinskiGerard.2004,HiroshimaMatte.2019}.
+On the other hand, when $v/\omega$ is square integrable, there are several results about existence of ground states, see \cite{Gerard.2000,GubinelliHiroshimaLorinczi.2014} for the full Nelson model and \cite{Frohlich.1973,Frohlich.1974,Pizzo.2003} for the fiber operators.
+Our result therefore fits well into the general picture that local square-integrability of $v/\omega$ is critical for the existence of ground states in the Nelson model.
+In the context of scattering theory, absence of ground states for the fiber operators poses some challenges, as ground states near $\xi=0$ are used to define scattering states, which is why results of this type are often referred to as the infrared catastrophe.
 One workaround is to construct ground states in a so called non-equivalent Fock representation, which is done in \cite{BachmannDeckertPizzo.2012,Pizzo.2003}.